mparker-landt/Milestone_Project_2/README.md

 ![Responsive screenshot](assets/images/readme/js-warnings.png)

 The code had one undefined variable.
-This however was due to the use of JQuery thoughout the project which the JS Hint did not understand and therefore was not a problem.
+This however was due to the use of JQuery throughout the project which the JS Hint did not understand and therefore was not a problem.

 ![Responsive screenshot](assets/images/readme/js-undefined.png)